Signs of domestic abuse

 Types of domestic abuse

-• Physical abuse: Not only hitting.
+- Physical abuse: This isn’t only hitting.
 He might restrain you or throw objects.
 He might pinch or shove you and claim it’s a ‘joke’.

+Relationships aren’t abusive, individuals are.
 Sometimes it’s tricky to know whether your experiences, or those of someone you love, qualify as abuse.
-We’ve come up with this list of questions to help you begin to spot the signs:
+We’ve come up with this list of questions to help you begin to spot the signs of an abusive partner:

 If you answered yes to any of the above questions, then you may be experiencing domestic abuse.
 You don’t have to deal with this alone.
 Refuge is here to support you – find out how we can help you.